thelounge/thelounge.github.io/_guides/https.md

 In this guide, we will see how to easily configure The Lounge to be served over [HTTPS](https://en.wikipedia.org/wiki/HTTPS) for better security and privacy.

 {: .alert.alert-warning role="alert"}
-The Lounge only has basic HTTPS support, and will need to be manually restarted to reload certificates on renewal.
-For advanced HTTPS support, consider [using a reverse proxy](/docs/guides/reverse-proxies).
+The Lounge only has basic HTTPS support.

 First, you need an HTTPS certificate and a domain.
 Make sure your domain's A record pointing to your server's IP.
 [Let's Encrypt](https://letsencrypt.org/) is a free, automated, and open Certificate Authority that provides completely free HTTPS certificates.